Equal Employment Opportunity Annual Report

-- Posted in the Alabama Broadcasters Association Job Bank publication.
+- Posted in the Alabama Broadcasters Association Job Bank publication and website.

-- Posted on Troy University’s Human Resources website.
+- Posted on Troy State University’s Human Resources website.

-- Joanne Jacobs participated in the Fort Rucker Army Base Job Fair 2006.
-Troy University Public Radio’s booth attracted many prospective broadcast professionals and received eight resumes for future reference.
+- Joanne Jacobs participated in the Troy University Montgomery Campus March 2007 Career Fair.
+Troy University Public Radio’s booth attracted many prospective broadcast professionals.

 - Continued membership with the Alabama Broadcasters Association providing access to a statewide job bank newsletter.
 (October, 2006)

-- Troy University Public Radio partners with the Troy City School system and the Pike County schools system to provide opportunities for high school students to serve as announcers for the Radio Reading Service for the blind.
-Through the Global Studies Program, we have eighteen students participating during September 06 through February 07.
+Troy University Public Radio partners with the Troy City School system and the Pike County schools system to provide opportunities for high school students to serve as announcers for the Radio Reading Service for the blind.
+Through the Global Studies Program, we have twenty students participating during Fall semester 2007.
 They participated in an orientation/training session and each had the opportunity to read a small segment of a regional newspaper to get hands on experience with the equipment.
 Once the group session is completed, they have the opportunity to sign up as a volunteer to read on a weekly basis.